TechnionTDK/jbs-ir/README.md

 ##Solr
 ###Installing Solr
 1. Follow this guide to install solr on your machine: [solr installation guide](https://cwiki.apache.org/confluence/display/solr/Installing+Solr)
-2. From the solr directory start solr using `bin/solr start` command
+2. From the solr directory start solr using `bin/solr start` command, this will start the Solr server in the background listening on port 8983
-3. Make sure Solr is running using `bin/solr status` command
+3. Make sure Solr is running using `bin/solr status` command, to check Solr started correctly
-4. Create a new core using `bin/solr create -c <core-name>` command (for example: `bin/solr create -c jbs-ir`)
+4. Create a new core using `bin/solr create -c <core-name>` command (for example: `bin/solr create -c jbs-ir`), for better understanding of what is a core in Solr visit [Solr Cores and solr.xml](https://cwiki.apache.org/confluence/display/solr/Solr+Cores+and+solr.xml)

+* Solr can support multiple cores, each core cand be adrresed by sending request to the solr server and adding the the core name for example: http://tdk2.cs.technion.ac.il:8983/solr/jbs-ir, where http://tdk2.cs.technion.ac.il:8983 - Solr server and jbs-ir - Solr core)

 ###Configurating Solr
 ####Before indexing documents with Solr, we need to configurate the fields we are going to use